 New Student Orientation

-New Student Orientation (NSO) is a program dedicated to welcoming new students to College of DuPage and encouraging them to get to know other students, faculty, staff, and our wonderful campus.
-Our goal is to get new students excited about being a Chaparral!
-We strive to help them learn about the opportunities available to them as they begin their student life at College of DuPage.
+New Student Orientation (NSO), held before the Fall and Spring semesters, is a program dedicated to welcoming new students to College of DuPage.
+New Chaparrals are given the chance to meet other students, faculty and staff, learn about the opportunities available to them on campus, and feel prepared to begin their student life at College of DuPage with confidence.

 New Student Orientation Leaders

-Orientation Leaders (OLs) are the face of the college, serving as role models and sources of support and information for new students.
+Orientation Leaders (OLs) are the face of the college at New Student Orientation, serving as role models and sources of support and information for new students.
 They play a major role in facilitating the adjustment of new students and their families to College of DuPage.
 OLs share accurate information about academic, personal and social resources while working collaboratively with faculty, staff and student workers from other areas on campus.
-Representing the College in a positive and professional manner, OLs help make the transition to COD easier and more exciting for new students.
+Representing the College in a professional manner, OLs help make the transition to COD easier and more exciting for new students.

 Expectations include